 Davern has published more than 60 peer-reviewed articles on evaluating health data quality, survey methodology, social networks, health insurance, income measurement, and health disparities.
 He has also helped secure more than 50 grants and contracts for public health and social science research.
 He also is currently a Senior Fellow at the Harris School of Public Policy at the University of Chicago where he teaches a course in survey research and methodology.

 Davern has received numerous honors, including the John D. Thompson Prize for Young Investigators, the Fesler-Lampert Chair in Aging Studies, the Eli J. and the Helen Shaheen Graduate School Award in the Social Sciences at the University of Notre Dame.
 The American Association for Public Opinion Research (AAPOR)’s Policy Impact Award, 2012 was awarded to SHADAC for work he led while serving as Co-Principal Investigator and Research Director of SHADAC.
-Davern also serves on several committees that provide service to the federal statistical system including the Board of Scientific Counselors at the National Center for Health Statistics; the National Academies of Science Committee on National Statistics review of the American Community Survey local area data quality; and the standing committee on Integrating New Behavioral Health Measures Into SAMHSA’s Data Collection Programs.
+Davern also serves on several committees that provide service to the federal statistical system including the Board of Scientific Counselors at the National Center for Health Statistics; and the National Academies of Sciences standing committee on Integrating New Behavioral Health Measures Into SAMHSA’s Data Collection Programs.
+He also has served on other National Academies of Science Panels including the review of the American Community Survey local area data quality.